Off-Grid Solar and Wind-Generated Power

 vegetables will utilize the nutrients from the soil.

 It is not known what the overall

-growth of other plants along side the vegetables that are not
+be permitted unchecked growth of other plants along side the vegetables

-process of collecting the seed seems as though it might be tedious,
+The process of collecting the seed seems as though it might be tedious,

 Remove Fennel Seeds from plant